Sample Report for the Big Five Personality Test

 Extraversion is characteristic of exuberant, sociable, talkative, assertive, friendly and energetic individuals who have no problem getting themselves remarked in a gathering or group of people (social dynamism).
 They enjoy being with people, participating in social gatherings, and are full of energy.

 You have obtained a total score for this trait that places you in the 26th percentile, meaning that you scored higher than 26% of the general tested population and lower than 74% of the general population.
-This means you have a low tendency for Extraversion.

 Competition vs. Cooperation